Petre-Gabriel/greenlight/docs.md

 GreenLight will replace the `{username}` with the actual value from the store.
 If no variable was found, it will replace it with an empty string.
 Can be used with `gl-if`.

+## Bind the template to other properties.

+You can use the `gl-bindto` with this directive as well.
+You can find documentation on this helper directive on the `gl-bind` page.

 ## Security

 As always, we take into consideration the security of your application.
 It doesn't just replace it with the variable name.
 It creates a Text node so you can't just put for example, a script tag that will run.